Homeowners Insurance Deductible Guide

 Percentage Deductibles

-Some policies use percentage based deductibles, especially for wind or hail claims.
-These are calculated as a percentage of your home’s insured value, not the claim amount.
+Some policies use percentage based deductibles, especially for wind or storm related claims.
+These are calculated as a percentage of your home’s insured value.

 For example, a 2 percent deductible on a $400,000 home equals an $8,000 deductible.